Vyral/kati-spaniak/_posts/2020-04-23-the-future-of-the-real-estate-industry.md

 {% include youtube.html %}

 With COVID-19 affecting nearly every industry in this country, what will the future of real estate look like?
-I wanted to share my thoughts today after I’ve been making observations over the last month and observed how things have changed already.&nbsp;
+I wanted to share my thoughts today after having observed many changes over the last month.

 **Here’s an outline of my discussion, with timestamps so that you can skip around to the section(s) that interest you most:**